 A new study out of UC San Francisco looking at over 18,000 American adults has found that those who get five or fewer hours of sleep each night are more likely to take in sugary caffeinated drinks, like energy drinks and soda.

-It is as yet unclear if sugar drinks lead to sleep deprivation or if lack of sleep leads to a constant search for sugary caffeinated drinks to stay awake.
+It is as yet unclear if sugar drinks lead to insomnia and sleep deprivation or if lack of sleep leads to a constant search for sugary caffeinated drinks to stay awake.
 The authors note that previous studies have indicated both may be true.

 Dr. Aric A. Prather, PhD, assistant professor of psychiatry and lead author of this study, notes that there is a lot of feedback regarding the cyclical link between sugar intake and sleep loss, making either one hard to manage because of its dependency on the other.
 He notes that it is well known that high sugar intake is linked to metabolic diseases like diabetes and obesity, but this data suggests that improving sleep deprivation could help break the habit of high sugar drink intake and reduce the risk of metabolic disease.